 So, here’s what you do — did I mention this is easy?

-6. Move to fridge.
+- Move to the fridge.
 It will continue to thicken in the fridge.

 - Enjoy.
 It should last a few weeks in the fridge, if not longer.
 But, I bet you won’t be able to keep your hands off of it long enough for it to go bad!